Debenham: History

 In 1086, Debenham was a comparatively large village of 69 households in the hundred of Claydon.

 In 1991, Prince Alexandre of Belgium was married in the village, however the marriage was kept a secret until 1998.

 At the 2001 census the parish population was recorded as 1,728 increasing to 2,210 at the 2011 census though including the parishes of Aspall and Winston.
 It is currently estimated to be 2,274.

 In November 2020, filming on the thriller movie Confession started at Debenham Church.
 The film stars Colm Meaney.

 St Mary's Arts Exhibition started in 1976 and runs each year during the summer.

 Village facilities

-Village amenities and facilities include a post office, library, pharmacy, doctors' surgery, osteopath, a police station and fire station, cafes, a supermarket, a newsagents, green grocers, butcher, baker, florist and antiques dealer, and hardware and pottery outlets.
+Village amenities and facilities include a post office, library, pharmacy, doctors' surgery, osteopath, a police station and fire station, cafes, a supermarket, a newsagents, green grocers, butcher, baker, florist and antiques dealer, and hardware and pottery outlets as well as a veterinary practice.
 There are currently two pubs, the Woolpack and the Debenham Lion.